 Some people believe that molasses is more beneficial to the body than sugar, but what does the research say?

-This article takes a close look at molasses, including its types, uses, nutrition, and benefits.
+This article closely examines molasses, including its types, uses, nutrition, and benefits.

 Molasses is a thick syrup that people use as a sweetener.
 It is a byproduct of the sugar-making process, and it comes from crushed sugar cane or sugar beets.